-Note the zone in alarm on the touchpad display, and make that zone intact (close door, window, etc.).
-Now enter the security code plus OFF sequence again to clear the touchpad's Memory of Alarm display.
+Note the zone in alarm on the keypad display, and make that zone intact (close door, window, etc.).
+Now enter the security code plus OFF to clear the keypad's Memory of Alarm display.

-3. To Silence a Fire Alarm and Clear Memory of Alarm

-Simply press the OFF key to silence the alarm.
-Note the zone in alarm on the touchpad display, and check the detector.
-Now enter the security code plus OFF sequence to clear the touchpad's Memory of Alarm display.
+3. To Silence a Fire Alarm or Carbon Monoxide Alarm and Clear Memory of Alarm Simply press the OFF key to silence the alarm.
+Then enter the security code plus OFF sequence to clear the keypad's Memory of Alarm display.
 See the Fire Alarm System section.